knyete/Micropython-scheduler/README.md

 respect its behaviour is identical to ``yield from wait(time)`` and the latter should normally be used.
 This is because it can handle arbitrarily long periods.
-The ``Timeout`` class is used internally and documented as it may be of use in writing device drivers: instantiating a timeout once will offer some performance advantage.
+The ``Timeout`` class is used internally and documented as it may be of use in writing device drivers: instantiating a timeout once and re-using it will offer some performance advantage.

 The constructor takes a single argument ``tim`` being the delay in seconds.
 The maximum permitted value is defined by ``MAXTIME`` and is 1073 seconds.
 A ``TimerException`` will be raised if the